object-oriented-python/object-oriented-programming/doc/source/3_style.rst

 or the sort of programming being undertaken.
 Good programming style, like good writing style, is a skill learned through experience and through receiving feedback on the code you write, and it is not the intention of this chapter to produce an exhaustive guide.
-However it is useful to introduce some of the key concepts, rules and conventions in a more formal way.
+However, it is useful to introduce some of the key concepts, rules and conventions in a more formal way.